2025

 title = {Monitoring Changes in Intracellular Chloride Levels Using the FRET-Based SuperClomeleon Sensor in Organotypic Hippocampal Slices},

-author = {Sam de Kater, Lotte J. Herstel, Corette J. Wieringa},
+author = {Sam de Kater and Lotte J. Herstel and Corette J. Wieringa},

 url = {https://pmc.ncbi.nlm.nih.gov/articles/PMC11896781/},